 The paint is ‘Farrow and Ball’ which are dyed using natural pigments.
 The 12volt lighting system is powered via a solar panel on the roof.

 The Original Hut Company has been built to help us protect the woods in which it is sited.
 Nick trained in woodland and game management at Sparsholt agricultural college.
 He continues to put that knowledge to good use through managing this project.
 Each aspect has been carefully designed to have the minimal possible detrimental impact on the environment in which it is placed.

-The site is in an area of woodland that had been neglected for over 20 years: the trees had grown very tall and spindly fighting for light, little light was able to penetrate the dense upper canopy and therefore there was very little lower canopy growth and the wood floor was a tangle of brambles.
+The site is in an area of woodland that had been neglected for over 20 years: the trees had grown very tall, fighting for the little light that was able to penetrate the dense upper canopy.
+As a result there was minimal lower canopy growth and the woodland floor was a tangle of brambles.

 As we have gradually brought the woodland back into a managed scheme, we have witnessed the most amazing rebirth of the woodland floor, beautiful native plants such as foxgloves and bluebells, which must have been dormant for years burst into life this summer.
-With them has come an increase in the insect life, and slowly but surely following on are birds, mammals and reptiles.
-I had the fright of my life on Monday when I popped into the wash hut and was greeted by a toad!!
+With this has come an increase in insect life, as well as birds, mammals and reptiles.

 In a bid to continue to preserve the woodland as well as provide useable accommodation we have been careful to use local and recycled products wherever possible throughout the build.
 The huts themselves are built on recycled caravan chassis, the roofs are made from an old corn bin many of the windows and doors are reclaimed.
 Much of the timber used for the flooring and worktops was sourced on the farm, from trees that fell in the 1987 storm.